Mullesso/media-monitoring-system-meltwater-clone/README.md

   Literacy Project suggests looking for standards, transparency and accountability when vetting a news source【559532761496453†L84-L109】; sources such as Reuters, the Associated Press and the BBC rank highest.
-* **Streamlit dashboard** – results are displayed in an interactive table with sortable columns.
-You can drill into any article to read the extracted text and link back to the original site.
+* **Clean Streamlit dashboard** – results are presented in expandable cards inspired by the Clippings design.
+Each card shows the headline, publication date and scores, along with a short excerpt and a link to the full article.
-* **Customisable keywords** – enter your own topics, company names or phrases in the sidebar separated by commas.
-Adjust the number of articles per keyword with a slider.
-* **Domain and publication filtering** – optionally restrict searches to specific news outlets by entering either domain names (e.g., `reuters.com,bloomberg.com`) or human‑readable publication names (e.g., `The Times, Daily Mail`) in the sidebar.
-The app looks up publication names in a built‑in mapping (`PUBLICATION_DOMAINS` in `app.py`) and translates them into domain filters.
-It then uses the Google News `site:` search operator combined with a recency filter (e.g., `when:7d`) to build RSS feeds for each domain 【168391965472992†L183-L223】.
-This lets you focus on outlets such as The Times, The Telegraph, Daily Mail, Mining Review Africa, Mining Weekly, Mining Journal, Mining Magazine, Mining.com, Energy Voice, Upstreamonline.com, Financial Times, Reuters or Bloomberg.
-* **Secure secret management** – API keys are never hard‑coded.
-Store your `NEWS_API_KEY` in the `.streamlit/secrets.toml` file or as an environment variable; the app reads it automatically.
-Streamlit’s secret management documentation recommends using environment variables instead of embedding keys in code【10524337110845†L214-L264】.
+* **Single search bar** – simply enter a topic, brand or person into the search field on the home page.
+There is no sidebar or slider.
+Click *Search* to fetch up to 20 articles.
+* **Domain filtering via search syntax** – you can focus on particular outlets by using the `site:` operator directly in your search query, e.g.
+  `site:ft.com mergers` or `site:reuters.com site:bloomberg.com fintech`.
+All
+  Google News operators are supported【168391965472992†L183-L223】.
+There is no longer a separate sidebar field for domains, making the interface cleaner.

+* **No API keys required** – the simplified application relies solely on publicly available Google News RSS feeds.
+You do not need to register or supply any API keys.

 ## Getting started locally